 Originating from Northern Italy, Reggio Emilia is a student-centered teaching philosophy with an innovative approach to early education.
 The method encourages students to explore their interests to ensure a stronger understanding and desire to learn.

-Children are naturally curious, and allowing them to explore their passions makes them better, more passionate learners.
+Children are naturally curious, and allowing them to explore their interests helps them feel more engaged and connected to their learning.
 Teachers practice Reggio Emilia by listening to and guiding students to communicate and pursue their interests.
 Students are also encouraged to collaborate and share their interests with other classmates not only to indulge their own curiosities, but spark ideas in others.

 The instructor’s role in Reggio Emilia is not only to teach, but to observe and listen to students.
 By learning students’ interests, teachers can provide guidance and opportunities to explore those subjects.
 Projects are not pre-planned by teachers, but driven by student ideas as topics of interest arise.